papadreama/InsightLab/content/public-notes/Six Anchors Meditation.md

 If you’ve been pulled away by a thought, a memory, a worry, or another bodily sensation, it’s no problem, just gently bring your awareness back to the feeling of your breath at your nostrils.
 (Repeat a few times).

+#### Visual Field
+Now we'll move onto the visual field.
+Even with eyes closed, there is still seeing.
+Gaze into the darkness behind your eyelids as if gazing into the night sky.
+You may notice variations in light and shadow.
+You may notice colors.
+Look without labeling.

+Again, every time you catch yourself in a daydream, just notice it and then come back to the gaze.

 #### Sounds
 If you’re ready, let go of the breath, and listen to the sounds in the room.
 You might pick a sound and rest your attention there, or just be open to the whole soundscape around us.
 See if you can listen without labeling or analyzing the sounds you hear.